 In the 1960’s, Primary Children’s introduced pediatric cardiology.
 In the 70’s other specialties were launched such as pediatric surgery, newborn intensive care, and pediatric neurosurgery.
 Then came outpatient surgical services and a pediatric oncology/hematology program.
 The much beloved old red brick building could not keep pace with the ever-growing medical needs of children.

-It took three years to build the new Primary Children’s Medical Center located on the University of Utah campus.
+It took three years to build the new Primary Children’s Hospital located on the University of Utah campus.
 Relocating a hospital was a complicated, but carefully orchestrated event.
 Beginning at 6:00 a.m. on April 23, 1990, patients, accompanied by nurses and physicians, were transported by an ambulance caravan to their new destination.
 Almost simultaneously as the last surgery was being performed in the old building, the first surgery began in the new one.
 And the spirit of love and hope felt in the old building was transferred to the new building, blessing children for generations to come.

 Recognized for Excellence